apache/hertzbeat/home/docs/advanced/extend-point.md

 **HertzBeat Dashboard** -> **Monitoring Templates** -> **New Template** -> **Config Monitoring Template Yml** -> **Save and Apply** -> **Add A Monitoring with The New Monitoring Type**

+### Custom Monitoring Metrics Refresh Interval

+HertzBeat now supports setting different refresh intervals for various groups of monitoring metrics.
+This can be configured in the monitoring template under the `metrics` section by setting the `interval` field, with the unit being seconds.
+If not set, the default refresh interval specified during the creation of the monitoring will be used.

 -------